 M.A. students take exams in five areas: history, law, research, literature of journalism and theory.

 Students are only eligible to take comps if they have completed all of the core courses listed above.
-A student may petition the Graduate Council to take the exams if he/she is currently enrolled in one of the final core courses.
+A student may petition the Graduate Council to take the exams if he/she is currently enrolled in one of the final core courses listed above.
 If a student is enrolled in more than one, he/she must wait until the next time comps are administered to take the exam.

 You will be working in one of the Mac Labs, so it would be a good idea to familiarize yourself with the machines if you're a PC person.
 You should bring a flash drive in order to keep copies of your answers (or you can e-mail your answers to yourself as an attachment).
 This will help in case you have to do remedial work.
 You will be asked to e-mail your answers to the Graduate Student Services Manager.